 While this method isn’t as concrete, it is the fastest way to pay off credit card debt.
 You need to know yourself, your spending triggers, and your daily habits.

 It’s important to step away from whatever tempts you to spend.
-This is different for everyone.
+This is different for everyone and is essential when learning how to become financially stable.

-My temptation was to go to the mall and buy something when I was sad or in need of a pick-me-up.
+My temptation was to go to the mall and buy something when I was sad or needed a pick-me-up.

 Staying away from the mall meant I wouldn’t spend money I didn’t have.
 Your temptation will be different.